veterinarium/slate/source/includes/_hospitalization.md

 timezoneName: Europe/Helsinki
 ```

 This method deletes hospitalization by id.
 Specify the `hospitalizationId` of the hospitalization object in the EMR.
-The same `hospitalizationId` that was supplied when hospitalization had been created.
+Use the same `hospitalizationId` that was supplied when hospitalization had been created.
 This method also "unmaps" the `hospitalizationId` from the internal hospitalization record - this allows to submit the patient to Smart Flow Sheet again afterward.

 * Url: /hospitalization/{hospitalizationId}